-This article originates from a panel at the Revenue Marketing Summit Las Vegas 2023.
+This article is based on a panel discussion at the Revenue Marketing Summit Las Vegas 2023.
 Catch up on this presentation, and others, using our OnDemand service.
 For more exclusive content, visit your membership dashboard.

-In the realm of marketing and sales, perspectives on Sales Development Representative (SDR) placement have always been a topic of vibrant discussion.
+In the realm of marketing and sales, the placement of sales development representatives (SDRs) has always been a lively topic of discussion.

 In a market where the alignment between marketing and sales is often the linchpin of sustainable growth, understanding and strategically deploying SDRs can be the pivotal factor that propels a company forward.